 Please enjoy every last crumb of the Gluten-Free Brownie Cake!

-Preheat the oven to 350 degrees F, and line a square (8 X 8-inch) baking pan with parchment paper.
+- Preheat the oven to 350°F, and line a square (8 X 8-inch) baking pan with parchment paper.
 (Use a large piece that will cover the sides and cut slits in each corner so that it will lay flat.)

-In a large mixing bowl, combine the glute-free flour with the baking powder and 3/4 teaspoon of the salt.
+- In a large mixing bowl, combine the gluten-free flour with the baking powder and ¾ teaspoon of the salt.
 Set aside.

-Place in the preheated 350 degree F oven until the center no longer jiggles when you move the pan, about 40 minutes.
+- Place in the preheated 350°F oven until the center no longer jiggles when you move the pan, about 40 minutes.
 (You can test for doneness by sticking a wooden skewer in the center of the cake -- it should come out clean when it's done.)